 The Malia

-The Malia, an embroidered veil, is a significant element of Tunisian attire, worn by women, it serves practical and symbolic purposes.
+The Malia, an embroidered veil, is a significant element of the national Tunisian outfit, worn by women, and it serves practical and symbolic purposes.
 Typically made from linen, it features intricate Tunisian embroidery along the edges, showcasing traditional Tunisian design.

 Symbolizing modesty and femininity, the Malia is commonly worn during religious ceremonies and special occasions, preserving family heritage and tradition.